 For the purposes of CIPF coverage, an account must be

-CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is also not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 A client is an individual, corporation, partnership, trust, trustee, executor, administrator or other legal representative, unincorporated syndicate, or unincorporated organization.
 Note that CIPF will sometimes use the terms “client” and